Three ways to make it easier for attendees to participate

 —Atul Gawande, Being Mortal, pages 206-7

-“Ask, tell, ask” is great advice for anyone who wants to connect fruitfully in a learning environment.
-Personally, over the years, I’ve become better at asking people what they want to learn (ask) before responding (tell), but I still often omit the second ask: “what did you understand?
+“Ask, tell, ask” is excellent advice for anyone who wants to connect fruitfully in a learning environment.
+Personally, over the years, I’ve become better at asking people what they want to learn (ask) before responding (tell), but I still often omit the second ask: “What did you understand?

 The follow-up ask is important for two reasons.